Potassium Chloride (USA)

 Contains:

-Free of: Sugar, Soy, Dairy, Yeast, Gluten, Corn & Additives
+Free of: Added Sugar, Soy, Dairy, Yeast, Gluten, Corn & Additives.

 Directions: Use as desired as a salt substitute.
-As a dietary supplement, take 135mg daily with a meal and water, or as directed by a physician.
-Due to potential toxicity, accurate gram weight scale recommended.
+As a dietary supplement, take 135 mg daily with a meal and water or as directed by a physician.
+Due to potential toxicity, an accurate gram weight scale is recommended.

-Warning: If you are pregnant, nursing, taking any medications or have any medical condition consult your physician before use.
+Warning: If you are pregnant, nursing, taking any medications, or have any medical conditions consult your physician before use.
 Too much potassium is toxic, even fatal.
 DO NOT exceed the suggested amount.
-Diabetics, persons with kidney disease, or those taking diurectics or perscription potassium supplements should consult with their physician regarding the use of potassuim supplements in their diet.
+People with diabetes, kidney disease, or those taking diuretics or prescription potassium supplements should consult their physician regarding using potassium supplements in their diet.
 Keep out of reach of children.
-Store in a cool, dark & dry place.

 Product Details